 Hello beautiful soul, being alive is such a beautiful and precious thing, but it doesn’t always feel that way, to be honest.
 Sometimes different circumstances in our lives can weigh us down and leave us feeling angry, sad, or even depressed.
 So I wanted to share with you five principles to live by that will help you get through the challenging moments and create a life filled with purpose & meaning.

-5 Principles to Live By Inspired by Dr. Wayne Dyer
+5 Principles to Live By

 1. When you change the way you look at things, the things you look at change.